-Investing 101 teaches us that portfolios should include a variety of diverse assets, in order to protect from downside risk and to lower volatility.
+Investing 101 teaches us that portfolios should include a variety of diverse assets in order to help protect from downside risk and lower volatility.
 Frequently, investors are instructed to include a mix of US equities, foreign equities (both emerging and developed markets), investment grade bonds, and high yield bonds in their portfolios.
 However, the effectiveness of this diversification strategy varies, depending on the correlation among constituent assets.
-Continue reading

 Back in 1967, Lyndon Johnson was our President, Sgt.
 Pepper’s Lonely Hearts Club Band topped the Billboard charts, a gallon of gas only cost 33 cents, and the homeownership rate was 63.3%.